naver/poc/README.md

 ### Anomaly segmentation
-To fine-tunine models with OOD data and perform anomaly segmentation please install the dependencies from `RPL`, `Mask2Anomaly` and `RbA` as detailed in their resepective documentation.
-Note that `Mask2Anomaly` and `RbA` can share the same environment given they are both built on top of [`Mask2Former`](https://github.com/facebookresearch/Mask2Former).
+To fine-tunine models with OOD data and perform anomaly segmentation please install the dependencies from [RPL](RPL), [Mask2Anomaly](Mask2Anomaly) and [RbA](RbA) as detailed in their resepective documentation.
+Note that `Mask2Anomaly` and `RbA` can share the same environment given they are both built on top of [Mask2Former](https://github.com/facebookresearch/Mask2Former).

 ### Dataset extension
-To train models with extended datasets we use the `relis` repository.
+To train models with extended datasets we use the [relis](relis) repository.
 Please install their dependencies to run `mmsegmentation` models.

 ---